kentr/drupal-codesnippet/README.txt

 Installation
 ============

-This module requires the core CKEditor module.
+This module requires the core CKEditor module and also the CodeSnippet plugin from CKEditor.com.

+1. Download the plugin from http://ckeditor.com/addon/codesnippet at least version 4.5.6.
+2. Place the plugin in the root libraries folder (/libraries).
+3. Enable CodeSnippet in the Drupal admin.
+4. Configure your WYSIWYG toolbar to include the button.

 Supported Languages
 ===================